Rule of Wolves: Reception

 Kirkus Reviews called the novel a "wild ride both fantastical and grounded in nuance" that "manages to tidy up almost all ends but still leaves space for more to come."
-Linda H. Codega from Tor took note of the novel's political intrigue but took fault with the "skeleton of an ending, with all the hallmarks of Bardugo’s...writing but without the charm of the last dilogy."
+Linda H. Codega from Tor took note of the novel's political intrigue but took fault with the "skeleton of an ending, with all the hallmarks of Bardugo’s...writing but without the charm of the last duology."

 Rule of Wolves received the Goodreads Choice Award for Young Adult Fantasy in 2021.